Table of Contents

 Downpayment Assistance

 Typically, DPAs cater to the needs of first-time home buyers.
 This doesn’t mean that if you already own a house you won’t get the assistance.
-It depends on your income and the area where you want to buy the house.
-There are more than 2,000 active DPA programs across the country.
+It depends on your income and the neighborhood where you want to purchase the house.

 There are professions that enjoy special mortgages.
 These are generally front-line workers like firefighters, first responders, and public servants like teachers, and doctors.
 Some countries provide special loans to government officials as well.